ExitValue.ai

 How Commercial Cleaning Businesses Are Valued

 Commercial cleaning and janitorial businesses are valued primarily on SDE for smaller operations and EBITDA for larger platforms.
 The industry has attracted significant private equity attention because it offers recurring contract-based revenue, relatively low capital requirements, and a highly fragmented market ripe for consolidation.
-Published benchmarks show commercial janitorial businesses selling at 2.5-5.0x SDE, with the average SDE multiple trending upward from 2.0x to 2.3x between 2021 and 2025.
+Published benchmarks show commercial janitorial businesses selling at an SDE-multiple range, with the average SDE multiple trending upward from 2.0x to 2.3x between 2021 and 2025.

 Valuation by Business Size and Type

-Small janitorial companies ($500K-$3M revenue) typically sell for 2-3x SDE to individual buyers.
+Small janitorial companies ($500K-$3M revenue) typically sell for an SDE-multiple range to individual buyers.
 At this size, the business is often owner-managed with the owner handling sales, client relationships, and quality control.
 Value depends heavily on whether the contracts survive the ownership transition.

-Mid-market cleaning companies ($3M-$20M revenue) with management teams in place attract both strategic and PE add-on interest at 3-5x SDE or 5-7x EBITDA.
-The key differentiator is having a layer of management between the owner and the cleaning crews — account managers, operations supervisors, and a dedicated sales function.
+Mid-market cleaning companies ($3M-$20M revenue) with management teams in place attract both strategic and PE add-on interest at an SDE-multiple range or platform-tier earnings multiples.
+The key differentiator is having a layer of management between the owner and the cleaning crews, account managers, operations supervisors, and a dedicated sales function.

 Specialty cleaning services (medical facility cleaning, cleanroom services, industrial/manufacturing cleaning) command premium multiples because they require specialized training, certifications, and equipment that create barriers to entry.
-Healthcare-focused janitorial operations can sell for 1-2x SDE above general commercial rates.
+Healthcare-focused janitorial operations can sell for an SDE-multiple range above general commercial rates.

 Key Value Drivers for Commercial Cleaning